 How to Say Yes

 Opportunities are already there; they’re practically everywhere.
-It’s up to you and me to know when to say Yes, to notice them and give them a chance.
+It’s up to you and me to know when to say Yes, to notice them, and give them a chance.
 Try saying Yes when you find opportunities to meet new people, visit new places, try new foods and experiences, and do new work that will teach you new skills.
-Some of this will be uncomfortable, but that’s kind of the point.
+Some of this will be uncomfortable, but that’s the point.

 The Best of Both Worlds

-The power of No is in reclaiming your decision-making from outside forces, and freeing yourself from the noise and distractions of life.
+The power of No is in reclaiming your decision-making from outside forces and freeing yourself from the noise and distractions of life.
 The power of Yes is keeping an open mind to discover new avenues to joy and success.